 “ninanâskomitin katawasisin kîya ôma âcimowinak: I am so grateful for your beautiful stories, Gwen!
 Her narrator, like the phoenix she breathes life into, rises into a fully emblazoned piyêsîs that etches out space—in both the whiteness of queerness and the very muds and waters that birth us—for 2SQ and trans Indigenous livelihoods and literatures.
 This is a heart wrenching, thought provoking, honest, and graceful walkthrough of trans realities both on the homeland and in urban settings.
 As Benaway notes, “creation opens around [language]” in Holy Wild and as she holds our hands through story, she “wash[es] away layers” from stones ruddy with sediment; and she too “broke open the world to let [us] step into it.”
-This book is a birthing of a body, in all of its varied meanings, which is always a promise “wild in [its] convergence[s].” ay-hay, nisâkihitowin awa.” —Joshua Whitehead, author of Full-Metal Indigiqueer and Johnny Appleseed
+This bookis a birthing of a body, in all of its varied meanings, which is always a promise “wild in [its] convergence[s].” ay-hay, nisâkihitowin awa.” —Joshua Whitehead, author of Jonny Appleseed, longlisted for the Scotiabank Giller Prize, and Full-Metal Indigiqueer

 “Holy Wild!
 Holy Gwen!
 I think of this collection with an exclamation point! “[T]he only word for this is love.”
 And, this book is filled with love — stunning, beautiful, complicated love — love of language, love of bodies, love of love, the hard-won love of self, and more, so much more.
 As the poet says, “they want one thing and I am many.”
 This book is many things, and we are grateful.” —Katherena Vermette, author of the award-winning novel The Break